constantin-b/vimeotheque/readme.txt

 12. Vimeotheque create status report

 == Changelog ==
+= 2.3 =
+- Introduced Series, a feature that allow you to create video galleries from imported videos and display them in posts or pages using the Block Editor;
+- Solved missing or mismatched translations in plugin;
+- Solved unsanitized output issue signaled by PHP Code Sniffer;
+- Solved PHP 8 deprecation notice for dynamically generated properties;
+- Unified code writing using PHP Code Standards and WP Standards.

 = 2.2.9 =
 - Added "embed_url" to video Rest API fields;
 - Introduced Query Monitor support;